groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-01-24-extract-metadata-from-.mkv-files-using-groupdocs.metadata-for-.net-19.1/index.md

 url: /2019/01/24/extract-metadata-from-.mkv-files-using-groupdocs.metadata-for-.net-19.1/
 author: 'Usman Aziz'
 summary: ''
-tags: ['document-metadata', 'extracting metadata', 'Metadata Editor', 'metadata extraction API for .NET']
+tags: ['document-metadata', 'extracting metadata', 'Metadata Editor', 'metadata extraction API for .NET', 'GroupDocs.Metadata for .NET Releases']
-categories: ['GroupDocs.Metadata for .NET Releases', 'GroupDocs.Metadata Product Family']
+categories: ['GroupDocs.Metadata Product Family']
 ---

 ![GroupDocs.Metadata for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/06/groupdocs-metadata-net.png "GroupDocs.Metadata for .NET")Today, we are pleased to announce the release of [GroupDocs.Metadata for .NET 19.1](https://products.groupdocs.com/metadata/net).
 In this version, we have introduced two new features and added seven enhancements.
 Using the latest version, you can extract metadata from Matroska Multimedia Container (.MKV) files.
 Furthermore, the latest version allows you to extract metadata from password-protected OneNote documents.
 Please have a look at the [release notes](https://docs.groupdocs.com/display/metadatanet/GroupDocs.Metadata+for+.NET+19.1+Release+Notes) for more details.